Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 Notice even though not all nodes are "logic" or "execution" related, the engine need to be able to handle all of them (e.g. loading images and store them in payloads) and recognize and disregard irrelevant ones.

-Here we provide a specific protocol: `[Engine Symbol]Optional File Protocol://Assembly Path:Object or Function Name.In-Content Navigation Paths`.
+Here we provide a specific protocol that most implementations should respect: `[Engine Symbol]Optional File Protocol://Assembly Path:Object or Function Name.In-Content Navigation Paths`.
 A default scheme is always for referencing C# classes/functions: `Assembly.dll:namespace.class.function`.
 Full path for this would be: `[Parcel/C#]Assembly.dll:namespace.class.function`.

 Some other examples include: